Student Application Deadline: November 22, 2019

 NSCC first partnered with Hanze in 2010 on a Canada/EU student mobility project “Energy Efficiency in the Built Environment”.
 This relationship grew into several opportunities for students and faculty of both institutions including summer programs, semester exchanges and internship placements.

-Students should complete their application on or before November 17, 2017.
-Following interviews with shortlisted candidates, students will be notified in the first half of November if they are accepted to participate in this program.
-After receiving approval students will be given a payment schedule and will be expected to pay a $250 deposit as their first payment in December.
+Students should complete their application on or before November 22, 2019.
+Following interviews with shortlisted candidates, students will be notified in the second half of November if they are accepted to participate in this program.
+After receiving approval students will be given a payment schedule and will be expected to pay a $500 deposit as their first payment in January.
 At this time a learning contract will also be distributed to be signed by students and faculty outlining roles and responsibilities.

 Project Timeline (subject to change):